crowdagger/lise-henry.github.io/articles/rust_inheritance.md

 ----------

 So, is it possible to do inheritance in Rust?
-No. Is it possible to simulate it by (ab)using traits and with some perseverance?
+No. Is it possible to simulate a call to a parent virtual method by (ab)using traits and with some perseverance?
 Yes.
 It took me a while to come to this solution, but I feel that the boilerplate it adds, even if it *is* more complicated than a call to `super.foo()` isn't actually that bad[^3].